 And a fat-to-protein ratio of about 40%.

-When you consider the protein-boosting effects of the peas, soybean meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, soybean meal and flaxseed, this looks like the profile of a kibble containing at least a moderate amount of meat.

-Castor and Pollux Organix Grain Free dog food is a plant-based kibble using a moderate amount of poultry meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Castor and Pollux Organix Grain Free is a plant-based dry dog food using a moderate amount of poultry meal as its main source of animal protein, thus earning the brand 4.5 stars.

 A Final Word